Virtual 40-Hour Sexual Assault Advocacy Training

 - Please let us know how we can make this training accessible to you (ASL, captioning, internet limitations, etc.) when you register so that we can make this training accessible to you.

 The training is free for MNCASA members.

-- Late Fall Registration Opens for All MNCASA Members
+- May 16: Registration Opens for All MNCASA Members

-- If you have questions, please contact us at firstname.lastname@example.org.
+- If you have questions regarding registration or logistics, please contact Megan McKinnon at firstname.lastname@example.org.